Close

 EFSM: 2021;1:210020DOI: 10.52778/efsm.21.0020Publication date: 16.08.2021

-Marion Eberlin, PhD and Tanja Schütt, PhD
+Marion Eberlin and Tanja Schütt

 An increase in stool frequency and an improvement in stool consistency play a decisive role in the relief of constipation.
 International as well as national guidelines recognise the positive effect of macrogol in relation to both parameters, with a high level of evidence.
 It is considered well-tolerated and safe.
 Some guidelines recommend the stimulant laxatives bisacodyl and sodium picosulfate with the same degree of recommendation.